 The medal is cupro-nickel with the stylised version of the Commonwealth Coat of Arms used on the Australia Service Medal 1939-45 surrounded by the inscription 'THE AUSTRALIAN DEFENCE MEDAL' above a sprig of wattle on the obverse.

 The reverse has the inscription 'FOR SERVICE' below the Crown of St Edward all surrounded by a wattle wreath.
 The use of the wreath acknowledges the sacrifice of those who have died in service or been discharged due to injury resulting from service, a secondary qualification for the medal.

 The ribbon is red with black edges, the colours of the Flanders poppy that represent the Anzac spirit of the Australian armed forces.
 The white stripes divide the ribbon into three, to denote the three Services and also represent service contributing to the peace of Australia .

 Applications should be made to Defence Honours and Awards, Department of Defence.

-Reserve members will need to apply as DH&A is unable to assess eligibility automatically using PMKeyS.
-Reservists should have their application certified by their current Commanding Officer as this will expedite the assessment process.
+Reserve members must sumbit an application to DH&A. Reservists should have their application certified by their current Commanding Officer as this will expedite the assessment process.

 Reserve members, who have previously been awarded a long service award for fifteen or more years service will still need to apply.
-This is essential to ensure current contact/address details are recorded by DH&A for expedient dispatch of the medal.
-It should be noted however that this will not result in any delays with determining eligibility for the medal.
+This is essential to ensure current contact/address details are recorded by DH&A for dispatch of the medal.